 Low Maintenance: The primary advantage of the frost-free variant is we don’t have to defrost it manually.
 This saves us time and effort.
 All you need to do is clean the storage space once in a few months just to get rid of any dirt, spills and odour.

-Food remains fresh for longer: Since the temperature is well regulated inside a frost-free refrigerator, the food tends to remain fresh for longer than its non-frost free counterpart.
+Food remains fresh for longer: Since the temperature is well-regulated inside a frost-free refrigerator, the food tends to remain fresh for longer than in direct cool refrigerators.
 Also, freezer burn is zero in frost-free refrigerators which allows the food items to retain their nutrition.

 Longer lifespan: Frost-free refrigerators are more efficient and have a better build.
 As a result, they last longer than their older counterpart.

 Consumes more electricity: It comes as no surprise that frost-free refrigerators consume more electricity (up to 40% or more).
 This is mainly because of the extra heating coils in the freezer.
 Every time the coil heats up while defrosting, it consumes more energy.